metabase/metabase/docs/users-guide/sql-snippets.md

 - **Create a snippet.** Click on the `+` in the upper right of the SQL Snippets sidebar to create a new snippet.
 - **Preview snippets.** Click on the down arrow to the right of a snippet to see its description and a preview of its SQL code.
 There's also an option to edit the snippet.
 - **Insert a snippet.** Click on a snippet's name to insert it into your query at the cursor's current location.
+- **Search for snippets**.
+If you've saved over 15 snippets, a **Search** icon (the classic magnifying glass) will appear to the left of the `+` button.
+Click on the search icon and type up your search.
+Note that search results only includes snippets the user has permissions for.
+SQL snippet folders do not populate the search results.
 - [**Edit a snippet.**](#editing-snippets) You can change a snippet's name, description and code.
 - [**Archive and unarchive a snippet.**](#archiving-snippets) From the Edit modal, you can archive a snippet, which removes the snippet from the snippet menu and autocomplete options in the SQL editor.